-Meet the One-Woman Newsroom That Live-Tweeted Georgia's Biggest Election Story
+Meet the one-woman newsroom that live-tweeted Georgia's biggest election story

 Late last week, the unexpected happened.
-After days of ballot counting, Donald Trump’s lead in republican-dominated Georgia was dwindling.
-As Thursday night fell on the east coast, the eyes of the state, and then the nation, turned to Clayton County, a liberal region of around 300,000 people on the south side of Atlanta, where votes were still being tabulated.
+After days of ballot counting, Donald Trump’s lead in Republican-dominated Georgia was dwindling.
+As Thursday night fell on the East Coast, the eyes of the state, and then the nation, turned to Clayton County, a liberal region of around 300,000 people on the south side of Atlanta, where votes were still being tabulated.
 Night turned to early morning, and in a squat concrete building aptly nicknamed “The Bunker,” the state of Georgia officially turned blue.

 If you followed the ballot count coming out of Georgia, chances are you got some of your news thanks to Robin Kemp, who chronicled every update coming out of Clayton for almost 24 hours straight and provided some of the only live coverage of the area.
 Kemp lost her job at a local newspaper earlier this year after coronavirus-related budget cuts, but immediately went to work founding her own independent nonprofit news site, the Clayton Crescent, where her dogged election reporting garnered tens of thousands of followers on Twitter and national media attention.
 Now, her one-woman newsroom is proof of just how important local journalism is to American democracy.